 Best Things to Do in Winter Park CO: Arapaho and Roosevelt National Forests

 This is not just one great view, but many hundreds, if not thousands of them.
 Several of the highlights are featured later in this list, however it would be doing this magnificent forest a disservice to not give it its own spot on this list.
 Stretching out over 1.5 million acres, this national forest encompasses not just thick forests full of critters and animals, but also rolling grasslands that stretch out like a sea of light green which dances with the wind.
 Not only this, but you’ll find several lakes scattered throughout, from the mountain tops looking like small craters of blue suspended amongst the green.
 No matter where you find yourself in the Arapaho and Roosevelt National Forests, you are almost assured to find yourself a stunning view that will have you gazing in wonderment.
+In case you’re looking to enjoy fun winter events after you head back to town later, read more here!

 This moderate hiking trail features a 6.2-mile out-and-back trail which will have you walking along the ridgeline of the continental divide.
 However, if you are looking for a much shorter and easier hike, you can stop at the ridgeline of the divide for a 1.7-mile short hike.
 No matter whether you decide to go all the way or go for the shorter version, you are sure to be treated to beautiful views of the divide as it stretches out before you.
 Depending upon the time of year you go, you might find the green replaced by yellowed grassed dotted with the still receding snows.
 No matter what your specific view is, however, you are sure to be as astonished as the settlers who first laid eyes upon Mount Flora.